e-nsk logo

 Block apartments utilise either gas or electricity for cooking.
 About half of all apartments have telephones.
 The majority of apartment buildings are five floors tall with relatively small flats.
 These flats are called Khrustchovka (singular) - after Khrustchov, one of our better-known General Secretaries back in Soviet times who built this type of structure as a quick and relatively inexpensive way to provide apartments on a large scale.
 These five-floor buildings don't have elevators, though taller buildings usually do.

-The average worker (for example, a clerk) earns about 250 dollars a month (3000 dollars a year).
-The average manager will get probably twice that: 500 dollars a month, 6000 a year.
-Upper level managers and directors will make much more, Let's say from 1000 dollars and on.
-You might be surprised by such low levels of income: don't be!
+The average worker (for example, a clerk) earns about 400 dollars a month (4800 dollars a year).
+The average manager will get starting from 600 dollars a month, 7200 a year.
+Upper level managers and directors will make much more, Let’s say from 1000 dollars per month and on.
+You might be surprised by such low levels of income: don’t be!
 In Novosibirsk, this is quite enough to live on.

 Why you might be interested in coming here